PavlyukVadim/criticaster.io/src/pages/posts/js-core/closure-in-js/index.md

 barInGlobalScope() // 5
 ```

 What is going here?
-Function bar has access to the variable a, function foo returns bar, and when we call a new bar function from the global scope, this function still have access to the a variable
+Function bar has access to the variable a, function foo returns bar, and when we call a new bar function from the global scope, this function still has access to the variable.

-Each function has a separate binding to the values from thei scope:
+If you create a new instance of the ```bar``` function, that function will get an own scope values:

 ```js
 function foo() {